mattermost/mattermost-handbook/operations/research-and-development/engineering/cloud-infrastructure-cost-kpis.md

  - Keep development and test environments costs (DM) below 20% of total costs
  - Increase the WB fraction (ratio of paid workspaces relative to total workspaces)

-Below are the primary and seconday KPIs used to measure each:
+Below are the primary and secondary KPIs used to measure each.

 ## Primary KPIs